 Tarun Loan: up to ₹10,00,000

-The purpose of this loan scheme is to fund technological upgrades in businesses.
+The purpose of this government business loan scheme is to fund technological upgrades in businesses.
 The funds can be used to undertake revamps related to the various processes involved in the business, such as manufacturing, marketing, and supply chain, so that the production cost for creating and providing goods and services is reduced.
 The CLCSS offers an up-front capital subsidy of 15% for eligible businesses under the scheme.
 Sole proprietorship businesses, partnership firms, and co-operative or private and public limited companies are all eligible for loans under CLCSS.

 The NSIC offers MSMEs two types of funding benefits: